-Is it competition?
+Is it a competition?
 Is it traditional?
 Is it intertribal?
 Is it outside or inside?
 Will participants need to show Tribal Identification?
 Is it Closed Drum or Open Drum?
 What is Admission?
 Who is the Head Staff?
 How many vendors?
 How is this going to be paid for?

 That was just a simple 10 questions (there are easily 1001 more).
 Overwhelmed yet?
-Well it can be but if one puts the much needed time and effort into the planning and logistics of the event it can be a very fun and very prosperous happening.
+Well, it can be but if one puts the much-needed time and effort into the planning and logistics of the event it can be a very fun and very prosperous happening.

-Regardless of what any event may be it must be well organized and well planned.
+Regardless of what any event maybe it must be well organized and well planned.
 Even our ancestors knew this.
 When they had any type of gathering they knew that certain people had certain tasks from those that prepared the food to those that prepared the location and beyond.
 This was true of both Sacred and Ceremonial events to Secular gatherings that were open to other Nations and even open to non-Native friends or neighbors.
 Even George Washington wrote about a time as a little boy when he and his Father were invited to “…a dance of the local Indian savages….”
-The fact that the Washington’s received the invitation days before the event was a distinct indication that the Native Nation of which Washington speaks had planning and organization as a fundamental responsibility.
+The fact that Washington’s received the invitation days before the event was a distinct indication that the Native Nation of which Washington speaks had planning and organization as a fundamental responsibility.

-As you plan think of the obvious Who, What, Where, When, How and Why.
+As you plan think of the obvious Who, What, Where, When, How, and Why.

 WHY IS THE MAIN REASON FOR ORGANIZING THE EVENT?

 The main reason and most important reason(s) should be to honor, promote and respect the Native American Culture.
-Secondary reasons can be many and greatly varied from raising money for a very good cause to just educating the general public on Native American Culture to providing a setting of the Native American Culture to Natives in an area where there are no powwows to celebrate the culture.
+Secondary reasons can be many and greatly varied from raising money for a very good cause to just educating the general public on Native American Culture to providing a set of the Native American Culture to Natives in an area where there are no powwows to celebrate the culture.

-Whether it be a high impact competition powwow or a traditional gathering of people, what the event is and the purpose of the event needs to be clear to both the Native Community and the non-Native Community.
+Whether it be a high-impact competition powwow or a traditional gathering of people, what the event is and the purpose of the event needs to be clear to both the Native Community and the non-Native Community.
 This may seem to be common sense, but one would be very surprised that many event committees forget about this very important mission.
 Solve this issue by having a Mission Statement.